-GAs a child in the Bay Area you ride, and you take certain things for granted.
-Then you get out here and you really see what it takes to keep this system running.J
+You take certain things for granted.
+Then you get out here and you really see what it takes to keep this system running.

 Sam Sowko Senior Construction Engineer

 SMALL BUSINESS OUTREACH

 Small businesses are playing a vital role in rebuilding BART.
 Private contractors are providing valuable expertise for numerous projects including work on renewing track, replacing components of the power infrastructure, renovating stations, and repairing tunnels.
 Small businesses have been awarded 31% of Measure RR contracts.